apache/accumulo-examples/docs/client.md

 -->
 # Apache Accumulo Client Examples

-This documents how you run the simplest java examples.

-This tutorial uses the following Java classes, which can be found in org.apache.accumulo.examples.client:
+The following Java classes are examples of the Accumulo client API:

- * Flush.java - flushes a table
+ * [Flush.java] - flushes a table
- * RowOperations.java - reads and writes rows
+ * [RowOperations.java] - reads and writes rows
- * ReadWriteExample.java - creates a table, writes to it, and reads from it
+ * [ReadWriteExample.java] - creates a table, writes to it, and reads from it

-Using the accumulo command, you can run the simple client examples by providing their class name, and enough arguments to find your accumulo instance.
-For example, the Flush class will flush a table:
+The Flush class will flush a table:

     $ ./bin/runex client.Flush -c ./examples.conf -t trace

-The very simple RowOperations class demonstrates how to read and write rows using the BatchWriter and Scanner:
+The RowOperations class demonstrates how to read and write rows using the BatchWriter and Scanner:

     $ ./bin/runex client.RowOperations -c ./examples.conf
     2013-01-14 14:45:24,738 [client.RowOperations] INFO : This is everything